State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings: Finite Sample Bounds

 We now have an expression for the worst-case difference between the true and empirical stochastic reachability probabilities.
-However, because the expectation on the right hand side of (\ref{eqn: pf mcdiarmids 1}) relies upon the true expectation of $h$, it is not directly computable.
+However, because the expectation on the right-hand side of \eqref{eqn: pf mcdiarmids 1} relies upon the true expectation of $h$, it is not directly computable.